phwt/be-to-ce-extension/README.md

 - [ ] Add "Options" page for user to config
    - [ ] Enable to convert from CE to BE
 - [ ] Make script in `content.js` easier to understand (Most variable named like tt, ts, tl..
 Now even I don't undestand this)
+- [ ] Change jQuery path from local to CDN

 ## Built with